tbdsux/minidis/README.md

 # minidis

-Simple slash commands handler for discord.go (wip)
+Simple slash commands handler for [discordgo](https://github.com/bwmarrin/discordgo)

+This just wraps functions and is based from the examples provided by [discordgo](https://github.com/bwmarrin/discordgo) and this is made in order to make its api more readable and easier to maintain.

 ## Install